-Assessments are non-ad valorem assessments on benefited lands within the District.
-Assessments are levied to pay for the operations and maintenance of the District.
-The fiscal year for which annual assessments are levied begins on October 1 with discounts available for payments through February 28 and become delinquent on April 1.
-The District has the option to collect annual assessments for operations that are billed and collected by the County Tax Collector.
+Assessments are non-ad valorem assessments on benefitted lands within the District.
+Assessments are levied to pay for the operations and maintenance of the District and to repay long-term debt.
+The fiscal year for which annual assessments are levied begins on October 1 each year.
+Debt assessments are levied at the time of issuance and collected annually.
+The District's annual assessments may be directly billed and collected by the District, or may be billed and collected by the County Tax Collector.
+For assessments billed and collected by the County Tax Collector, discounts are available for payments through February 28, and unpaid assessments become delinquent on April 1.
 The amounts remitted to the District are net of applicable discounts or fees and include interest on monies held from the day of collection to the day of distribution.